NEW JERSEY CONSTRUCTION ACCIDENT lawyers

 Because of these two factors, injury victims will need the services of an attorney that has the knowledge and work experience to manage a complicated construction accident case.

 It is not uncommon for third-party liability claims to be part of a construction site accident claim.
 Your attorney must be capable of addressing third-party claims, so you can make the maximum recovery for your losses.

 WE GET RESULTS.
-Rosengard Law Group understands the complex issues surrounding construction site accidents and has successfully helped injury victims with their compensation claims.
-We know the law, so you always receive the maximum settlement for your injury.
+The Rosengard Law Group injury attorneys understand the complex issues surrounding construction site accidents and has successfully helped injury victims with their compensation claims.

 There Are Four Types of Construction Accident Claims

 Construction sites are always active, and there are always employees and visitors to the site.
 The type of injury you received will depend on what type of construction site accident claim you will make.

 If you were working at the site when you were injured, your injuries are automatically covered by workers’ compensation.
 This insurance policy will ensure that you receive the medical care that you need and a portion of your wages while you cannot work.